sydni/auth-workshop/README.md

 There's one last thing we need to do on Facebook before we can test our new page.

-Head back over to https://developers.facebook.com/apps/ and click on the app you made In settings, click add platform
+Head back over to https://developers.facebook.com/apps/ and click on the app you made.

+In settings, click add platform

 ![platform](imgs/addplatform.png)